|

 Terre de Haut can be visited in a day by scooter.
 A trip

-de Sucre, the beaches, the Fort.
+Pain de Sucre, the beaches and the Fort.
+Terre de Haut's

-houses and a church constructed from local volcanic
+constructed from local volcanic stone.

 Fort Napoleon

-scooter.
-This position overlooks Les Saintes, and her
+overlooks Les Saintes, and its famous bay.

-Fort Napoleon was constructed
+Fort Napoleon was constructed between 1844 and 1897 on

-between 1844 and 1897 on the ruins of an existing fort,
+the ruins of an existing fort, Fort Louis, which was

-Fort Louis, destroyed by the English in 1809.
+destroyed by the English in 1809.

-Having hosted a garrison until 1889 without ever knowing
+It hosted a garrison until 1889 without ever knowing

 enemy fire, the fort became a jail and served as a

-detention center for political prisoners during the
+detention centre for political prisoners during the

 second world war.